 Common psychological issues seen in concert with alcohol and drug addiction include depression, post-traumatic stress disorder, bipolar disorder, psychoses, and brain diseases such as seizure disorders or stroke.
 Many of our patients present traumatic brain injuries related to direct trauma (in many cases due to accidents or sports).

 After initial intake and assessments, most patients need to start with drug and alcohol detox to remove all of the unwanted substances from their systems.
 This often leads to withdrawal or post-acute withdrawal symptoms that need to be managed with anti-addiction medications.

 Medication Assisted Treatment (MAT)

-Patients at Enterhealth who are undergoing medical withdrawal stabilization, also known as detox, will receive specific medications to help alleviate a number of common issues associated with drug or alcohol withdrawal.
+Patients at Enterhealth who are undergoing medical withdrawal stabilization, also known as medical detox, will receive specific medications to help alleviate a number of common issues associated with drug or alcohol withdrawal.
 These medications are used to normalize a patient’s brain and body chemistry without the negative effects that accompany the abused substance.

 Withdrawal-stabilization medications reduce physiological cravings and make patients more comfortable by reducing anxiety and increasing sleep while preventing certain dangerous medical episodes such as seizures or DT’s.
 Usually, the withdrawal-stabilization medications are used for between 7-14 days and are safely tapered off at the end of that time.